CRYPT-ON-IT/policies_hardening_interface/README.md

 The CSV file has 26 categories including 14 from original `finding_list_0x6d69636b_machine.csv` and 12 more.

-- First 14 original categories :
+### First 14 original categories :

 1. ID
 2. Category
 3. Name
 4. Method
 5. MethodArgument
 6. RegistryPath
 7. RegistryItem
 8. ClassName
 9. Namespace
 10. Property
 11. DefaultValue
 12. RecommendedValue
 13. Operator
 14. Severity

-- The 12 added categories :
+### The 12 added categories :

 1. UIX impact
-    - Values :
+  - It can be :
     - 0 : **No impact** It has really no impact on the user interface experience.
     - 1 : **Potentially** It can impact the UIX with no trivial manipulations like firewall.
     - 2 : **Impact** This policy directly impact the interface like a prompt or restriction.
 2. Use
 3. Mode
 4. Intro
 5. Link for more infos
 6. Tags
 7. Consequences
 8. Advice
 9. Notes
 10. Comment
 11. Possible values
 12. OS